nubank/fklearn/docs/source/contributing.rst

 This command will build the documentation inside ``docs/build/html`` and you can check locally how it looks, and if everything worked.

-Send you changes to Fklearn repo
+Send your changes to Fklearn repo
 ================================

 Commit your changes